ONLINE CHRISTIAN COUNSELING ACROSS TEXAS

 I see you.

-Many Christians desire healthy, secure, purposeful relationships, yet feel stuck in cycles of anxiety, fear, or distrust that stem from old emotional wounds.
-Maybe you’ve experienced inconsistent caregivers, betrayal, emotional neglect, breakups, or relationships that left you unsure of your worth.
+Many Christians desire healthy, secure, purposeful relationships, yet still feel stuck in cycles of anxiety, fear, or distrust that come from old emotional wounds.
+Maybe you’ve experienced inconsistent caregivers, betrayal, emotional neglect, breakups, or relationships that left you questioning your worth.
 These patterns can shape how you love, connect, trust, and show up today.

 Attachment wounds can leave you feeling triggered, anxious, distant, or “not enough.”
-You may find yourself overwhelmed by your emotions, people-pleasing, shutting down, or choosing partners who feel familiar, but not safe.
+You might feel overwhelmed by your emotions, fall into people-pleasing, shut down when things get hard, or choose partners who feel familiar — but not safe.

 He heals the brokenhearted